ismailkuru/cs_544/README.md

 1. Compile & prepare files

   ```
-  Make sure that you have externally linked your gson.jar.
+  Make sure that you have externally linked your gson.jar and org.json.jar.
   ```

   ```